ppicazo97/Physics-Informed-Machine-Learning-for-Kinetic-Identification-of-Reaction-Mechanisms/README.md

-# ML-KIRM: Machine Learning Framework for Interpretable Kinetic Model Discovery
+# ML-KIRM: Physics-Informed Machine Learning for Kinetic Identification of Reaction Mechanisms

 This repository contains the code, datasets, and supporting files used for the ML-KIRM framework presented in the paper.
 ML-KIRM is a physics-informed machine learning framework developed to identify **interpretable, closed-form kinetic models** from time-series data, consistent with established kinetic theory.